 These certifications usually require completing online coursework as well as passing a hands-on in-person class to master skills.

 Most first aid and CPR certifications last two years, so you’ll need to renew them regularly.
-A combined CPR/first aid certification from the Red Cross averages around $35 while babysitting classes with the nonprofit range from $45 to $95.
+An initial combined CPR/first aid certification from the Red Cross ranges from $50 to $90.